Patrick Wisdom Player Props: Cubs vs. Rays

 Patrick Wisdom At The Plate

-- Wisdom has 34 hits, which ranks first among Chicago hitters this season, while batting .224 with 21 extra-base hits.
+- Wisdom has 34 hits, which is best among Chicago hitters this season, while batting .218 with 21 extra-base hits.

-- Among qualifying batters in MLB play, he ranks 143rd in batting average, 117th in on-base percentage, and 11th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 145th in batting average, 130th in on-base percentage, and 13th in slugging.

-- Wisdom has had an RBI in 13 games this season (28.3%), including eight multi-RBI outings (17.4%).
-He has also driven in three or more of his team's runs in four contests.
+- Wisdom has had at least one RBI in 27.7% of his games this season (13 of 47), with more than one RBI eight times (17.0%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.